Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Very rotating families

 \item[(b)] For all $x\in \X$, if $x$ is at distance at least $\rho/5 + 100\delta$ from the apices, the ball $B(x, \rho/10)$ in $\X$ isometrically embeds in $\X/\Rot$. \end{enumerate} \end{prop}

 \begin{proof} We are going to prove that $\X/\Rot$ is $\rho/10$-locally $200\delta$-hyperbolic.
 In the course of the proof of this fact, we will establish and use the second assertion of the Proposition.
-As $\X$ is $\delta$-hyperbolic, it is $4\delta$-simply connected, and $\X/Rot$ is $100\delta$-simply connected, as $\Rot$ is generated by elliptic elements.
-This allows to apply the Cartan-Hadamard theorem, which proves the proposition.
+As $\X$ is $\delta$-hyperbolic, it is $4\delta$-simply connected, and so is $\X/Rot$ since $\Rot$ is generated by elliptic elements.
+This allows to apply the Cartan-Hadamard theorem (with $200\delta$ as our local hyperbolicity constant), which proves the proposition.